saihei30/The-Dice-Game/README.md

 # The-Dice-Game
 A game made by JavaScript

-This is a game that I learn to make on class.
+This is a game that I make from learning JavaScript.

 Step 1: Press to roll dice button.
 Step 2: If the player rolled 1, then it will switch to another player.
 All scores will be removed when a player rolled 1